hyperionian/pipeline-builder/README.md

     ```bash
     cp -R ~/terraform-cloudbuild-configsync/security/ci-pipeline/sample-compute .
     ```
 1. Update terraform.tfvars file under sample-compute directory to the project ID where the GCE instance will be deployed.
-In this example it will be the same project as the CI pipeline `test-project-66-335901`
+In this example it will be the same project as the CI pipeline `your-project-id`
     ```bash
-    project_id="test-project-66-335901
+    project_id="your-proejct-id"
     ```

 1. Copy Cloud Build configuration files [build-config](build-config/) for Terraform